AmbiqAI/neuralspot-edge/README.md

-# keras-edge
+# neuralspot-edge

-KerasEdge provides modular components for training edge, IoT models via Keras
+NeuralSPOT Edge provides modular components for training and exporting AI models to Ambiq's family of ultra-low power SoCs.